adiseshukumarm/audioreach-creator-ui/docs/graph-designer-edit/requirements/graph-designer-edit-requirements.md

 **REQ-011** Dropping a module onto another module is not permitted.
 The tool must reject such a drop at the drag-and-drop level and provide a visual indicator that the target is invalid.

+OQ: What about MDF requirements?
+Moving module to different proc?

 ---